apache/flink/docs/dev/table/streaming/match_recognize.md

 * [ORDER BY](#order-of-events) - specifies how the incoming rows should be ordered; this is essential as patterns depend on an order.
 * [MEASURES](#define--measures) - defines output of the clause; similar to a `SELECT` clause.
 * [ONE ROW PER MATCH](#output-mode) - output mode which defines how many rows per match should be produced.
-* [AFTER MATCH SKIP](#after-match-strategy) - allows to specify where the next match should start; this is also a way to control how many distinct matches a single event can belong to.
+* [AFTER MATCH SKIP](#after-match-strategy) - specifies where the next match should start; this is also a way to control how many distinct matches a single event can belong to.
 * [PATTERN](#defining-pattern) - allows constructing patterns that will be searched for using a _regular expression_-like syntax.
-* [DEFINE](#define--measures) - this section defines conditions on rows that should be met in order to be qualified to the corresponding pattern variable.
+* [DEFINE](#define--measures) - this section defines the conditions that the pattern variables must satisfy.

 <span class="label label-danger">Attention</span> Currently, the `MATCH_RECOGNIZE` clause can only be applied to an [append table](dynamic_tables.html#update-and-append-queries).
 Furthermore, it always produces
 an append table as well.

 ### Examples

 For our examples, we assume that a table `Ticker` has been registered.
 The table contains prices of stocks at a particular point in time.
-Each row represents an updated characteristic of the ticker.

 The table has a following schema: